 Much later we see that iron oxide is used in glass production in Han era China.
 Slow on the uptake, it is believed that the Chinese were taught of the uses of iron oxide as colouring agent by Middle Eastern glassworkers travelling along the Silk Road.
 As time went by, glass was manufactured more and more as the industry developed.
 Across Europe, it eventually came to be known as vitri Ijudaici or ‘Jewish Glass’ during the Roman period, due to the writings of Heraclius and owing to the fact that it was mostly made by Jewish workers.

 Then latterly, in Medieval Europe, we see lead glass being employed extensively as the base for many coloured glasses such as stained glass windows amongst others, where the colouring of the glass was as an imitation of precious stones.
 It was no longer just a Jewish industry and, although there was still a rich Jewish heritage to the process, its manufacture was relocated to Venice, from which it gained high esteem throughout Europe.

-Eventually a young English business man called George Ravencroft business man brought glass manufacture to the industrial scale in the 1600’s.
+Eventually, a young English businessman called George Ravencroft brought glass manufacture to the industrial scale in the 1600’s.
 It flourished in England until a harsh taxation was put upon the selling weight of glass, restricting profits and lining the pockets of the British government.
-This then lead to lead glass manufacturers creating far smaller, more intricate products, often with hollow stems – products we know nowadays as Excise Glasses.
+This then led to lead glass manufacturers creating far smaller, more intricate products, often with hollow stems – products we know nowadays as Excise Glasses.
 These techniques were developed throughout the 20th century and into the 21st when Fredrick C. Carder and Thomas G. Hawkes of Corning began manufacturing Steuben Glass.
 To this day, but to a lesser degree, lead glass is still used in decorative and industrial applications.

 Image by justinwkern